 Brief: AEHF provides global, secure, protected, and jam-resistant military communications.
 It enhances the previous Milstar satellites and operates at a much higher capacity and data rate.
 It offers secure, anti-jam tactical and strategic communications around the world.
 AEHF uses cross-linked satellites, eliminating the need for ground relay stations.
-The program is a collaboration with Canada, the Netherlands, and the United Kingdom.
+The program is a collaboration with Australia, Canada, the Netherlands, and the United Kingdom.
 Launch of SV-4 was originally slated for Oct.
 17, 2017, but an issue with the system's power regulator prompted USAF to delay launch a year to enable a hardware fix.
 SV-4 launched on Oct.
-17, 2018, paved the way for full operational capability declared when the vehicle joined the constellation operationally on May 3, 2019.
+17, 2018, paving the way for full operational capability declared when the vehicle joined the constellation operationally on May 3, 2019.
 SV-5 launched Aug.
-8, 2019, after a several-month delay due to its launch vehicle, and SV-6 launched from Cape Canaveral on March 26, 2020, marking the newly formed USSF irst launch.
+8, 2019, after a several-month delay due to its launch vehicle, and SV-6 launched from Cape Canaveral on March 26, 2020, marking the newly formed USSF's first launch.
 SV-6 became operational after completing on-orbit checks on Aug.
 22, 2020, completing the constellation.
+USSF completed the fourth of five planned incremental software upgrades to the mission planning element in May 2021.
+The final increment is planned for late 2022.
 USSF plans to begin replacing AEHF with the next-generation Evolved Strategic SATCOM (ESS) starting in the early 2030s.